 An alpha built in a very unstable state of development, but while many features still don't exist this build is overall more complete.
 Occasionally incorrectly known as the "Sonic 2 Alpha Build".

 | September 14th, 1992|

 A late alpha (or "pre-beta" as Sega called it) build featuring elements seen in some prerelease videos and pictures.
 Also known as the Gamesmaster prototype.

 | CENSOR Prototype|

 The earliest known beta from around September 15-17, 1992.
-Named after the scene group that leaked it about two weeks before the final game's release.
+Named after the scene group that leaked it 12 days before the final game's Japanese release.

 | Beta 4 to Beta 8|

-Internal testing builds from September 18-24, 1992 that span the last two weeks of development.
+Internal testing builds from September 18-24, 1992 that span the last week of development.